-Your child has been diagnosed with croup, a viral infection of the upper airways and voice box (larynx).
+Your child has been diagnosed with croup.
+This is usually caused by a viral infection of the upper airways and voice box (larynx).
 You may have noticed that your child had a rough, barking cough.
 This is one of the most common signs of croup.
 You may also have noticed a wheezing and rattling sound (stridor) when your child took a breath.
-Your child may be given a medication that relieves swollen airways.
+Your child may be given a medicine that eases swollen airways.
 Here are instructions for caring for your child at home.

 Cool or moist air can help your child breathe easier:

 Use a cool-air humidifier or vaporizer.
-Turn it on next to the child’s bed during and after an attack.
+Turn it on next to your child’s bed during and after an attack.

-During an attack, have the child sit up and breathe in the humidified air.
+During an attack, have your child sit up and breathe in the humidified air.

-Take the child into the bathroom, close the door, and steam up the room by running hot water through the shower.
-Hold the child to reduce the chance that he or she may get too close to the hot water and get burned.
+Take your child into the bathroom, close the door, and steam up the room by running hot water through the shower.
+Hold your child to reduce the chance that he or she may get too close to the hot water and get burned.

-Take the child outside to breathe in the cool night air.
+Take your child outside to breathe in the cool night air.

-A fever of 100°F to 101°F is common in a child with croup.
+A fever of 100°F (37.7°C) to 101°F (38.3°C) is common in a child with croup.
 Use over-the-counter (OTC) medicines such as ibuprofen or acetaminophen to reduce your child’s fever.
-Note: Do not give aspirin to a child with a fever.
+Note: Don’t give aspirin to a child with a fever.
 Generally, ibuprofen is not recommended for infants younger than 6 months.
-The correct dose for these medications depends on your child's weight.
-Also, do not give OTC cough and cold medicines to children under 6 years old unless the doctor tells you to do so.
+The correct dose for these medicines depends on your child's weight.
+Also, don’t give OTC cough and cold medicines to children younger than 6 years old unless the healthcare provider tells you to do so.

 Make a follow-up appointment as directed by our staff.